dima-brook/w3f_application/elrond_bridge.md

 ![img](https://github.com/xp-network/w3f_application/blob/main/PoS%20structure.png)

-**Proof-of-Importance (PoI)**
-Principle: like PoS, but with additional properties that affect your ranking.

-Performance: high.

-DLT environment: public.

-Completion: probabilistic.

-...
-TODO: add the architecture here (latest 23.06)

 Even though, there other protocols, such as Proof-of-Location (PoL), Proof-of-Elapsed Time (PoET), Proof-of-Authority (PoA), Proof-of-Burn (PoB), Proof-of-Capacity (PoC) / Proof-of-Space (PoS), Proof-of-Stake-Time (PoST), Proof-of-Brain (PoB), Proof-ofPhysical-Address (PoPA) / Proof-of-Bank-Account (PoBA), Proof-of-Concept (PoC) and some more, we consider PoS to be more mature and easy to implement.
-However, in the future we will add reputation and ranking to PoS to make the system more robust and resilient to attacks.
+However, in the future we may add reputation and ranking to PoS to make the system more robust and resilient to attacks.

 #### 3. “Elrond-Minter” smart contract written in Rust deployable on Elrond blockchain.